Mgbreslau37/Liked-Songs-Classification/README.md

 While this project was largely a success, there was some inaccuracy due to the similarities of the playlists.
 Using stronger ML algorithms in addition to more detailed data, I beleive the accuracy will increase tremendously.
 Furthermore, I hope to create a web application that will allow users to use their own playlists in sorting their liked songs.

 ### Note*
-The polar plot is not visible in the original notebook, so a photo was added to display the visual.
+The polar plot is not visible in the original notebook.
+Here it is below.

 ![alt-text](https://github.com/Mgbreslau37/Liked-Songs-Classification/blob/main/PolarPlot.png)